npmcomponent/alexmingoia-reactive-table/Readme.md

+*This repository is a mirror of the [component](http://component.io) module [alexmingoia/reactive-table](http://github.com/alexmingoia/reactive-table).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/alexmingoia-reactive-table`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # reactive-table

 Create a reactive table from a given collection and view.
 Each row in the table is created by applying the view to each model, and then passing that to reactive.